French cruiser Aréthuse: Design

-Aréthuses design was revised during construction in 1882; the naval minister at that time, Admiral Bernard Jauréguiberry, decided that the 194 mm guns were too heavy, so he ordered they be replaced with 164.7 mm guns.
+Aréthuse's design was revised during construction in 1882; the naval minister at that time, Admiral Bernard Jauréguiberry, decided that the 194 mm guns were too heavy, so he ordered they be replaced with 164.7 mm guns.
 The reduction in firepower was compensated by an increase in the number of 138.6 mm guns to twenty two.
 The changes increased the crew significantly and reduced the room available for accommodation and storage spaces.
 The design was nevertheless approved as revised on 27 July 1883.
 Though the ship was originally intended to carry four torpedo tubes, these were never installed.

 Characteristics

 Aréthuse was 83 m long at the waterline and 84 m long between perpendiculars, with a beam of 13.61 m and an average draft of 6.13 m.
 After, her draft increased to 8.88 m.
 She displaced 3587 t.
 Her hull was constructed with wood; she had a ram bow and an overhanging stern.
 She had a raised forecastle and sterncastle.
 The ship had no armor protection.
 Her crew varied over the course of her career, ranging from 467 to 474 officers and enlisted men.

 The ship was propelled by a single horizontal, 3-cylinder compound steam engine that drove a screw propeller.
 Steam was provided by eight coal-burning fire-tube boilers that were ducted into a single funnel located amidships.
 Coal storage amounted to 477.8 t.
 The power plant was designed to produce 3360 ihp, but on speed trials, her propulsion system reached 4175 ihp, for a top speed of 15.57 kn.
 At a cruising speed of 10 kn, she could steam for 5100 nmi.
 To supplement her steam engines, she was fitted with a three-masted full ship rig.

 The ship was armed with a main battery of four 164.7 mm M1881 28-caliber guns that were placed in sponsons on the upper deck, two per side.
 These were supported by a secondary battery of twenty-two 138.6 mm M1881 30-caliber guns, twenty of which were placed in a central gun battery on the main deck, ten per broadside.
 The remaining two guns were on the fore- and sterncastle for use as chase guns.
 For close-range defense against torpedo boats, she carried a tertiary battery of eight 37 mm 1-pounder Hotchkiss revolver cannon in single pivot mounts.
 The ship also carried a pair of 65 mm field guns that could be sent ashore with a landing party.